Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 4. the identity provider redirects back to the web app with the authorization code in the URI.
 5. The web application then calls the token endpoint authenticated with clientid and clientsecret, and it passes through the authorization code and the code_verifier.
 6. The identity provider hashes this and checks if it matches the stored code_challenge, only if that's the case will the IDP return tokens.
 7. We get an access token and identity token back.
 The identity token is validated at the level of the web client.
 Part of this validation is calculating the hash from the access token to see if it matches 'at' hash value in the identity token, so the access token takes part in the validation procedure of the identity token.
 8. If validation checks out and a claims identity is created from the identity token, and that is used to sign into our ASP.NET Core MVC web application.
 We've also got an access token now.
 9. Optionally we can request userinfo from the user info endpoint.
-10. Because we are insterested in calling our api the access token is stored and it is sent on every request to the API as a bearer token.
+10. Because we are insterested in calling our api, the access token is stored and it is sent on every request to the API as a bearer token.
 11. The token is validated at the api.

-So the flow is very similar with the difference know calling the api using an access token.
+So the flow is very similar with the difference now calling the api using an access token.

 In order to implement that we need: